A Modern Biosecurity System

 Engagement on how we are implementing the delayed, transitional and phased legislative provisions of the new legislative framework continues through stage 2 of the Biosecurity Legislation Implementation Programme.

-Draft legislative instruments and administration tools that are open for consultation can be found here.
+Draft legislative instruments and administration tools that are open for consultation can be found on the department website.

 Six key principles underpin the Biosecurity Act: